 As required under the Nasdaq listing standards, a majority of the members of a listed company's board of directors must qualify as "independent," as affirmatively determined by its board of directors.
 Our Board of Directors has undertaken a review of its composition, the composition of its committees, and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family relationships, our Board of Directors has determined that Messrs.
-Clark and Rappaport, Ms. Butitta, Ms. Larson and Drs.
+Based upon information requested from and provided by each director concerning such director's background, employment, and affiliations, including family relationships, our Board of Directors has determined that Messrs.
+Clark and Rappaport, Mses.
+Butitta and Larson and Drs.
 Horning, Hrustanovic and Walmsley do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is otherwise "independent" as that term is defined under applicable Nasdaq listing standards.
 Drs.
-Bohen and Harmon, by virtue of their positions as our President and Chief Executive Officer and Chief Technology Officer, respectively, are not independent under applicable rules and regulations of the U.S. Securities and Exchange Commission, or the SEC, and the Nasdaq Listing Rules.
-In addition, our Board of Directors has determined that each member of the Audit Committee, Compensation Committee, and Nominating and Corporate Governance Committee meets the applicable Nasdaq and SEC rules and regulations regarding "independence" and that each member is free of any relationship that would interfere with his or her individual exercise of independent judgment with regard to the Company.
-In making these independence determinations, our Board of Directors considered the current and prior relationships that each non-employee director has with our Company and all other facts and circumstances our Board of Directors considered the current endemet relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.
+Bohen and Harmon, by virtue of their positions as our President and Chief Executive Officer and former Chief Research Officer, respectively, are not independent under applicable rules and regulations of the U.S. Securities and Exchange Commission, or the SEC, and Nasdaq listing standards.
+In addition, our Board of Directors has determined that each member of the Audit Committee and Compensation Committee meets the heightened requirements for such committee membership under applicable Nasdaq and SEC rules and regulations.
+In making these independence determinations, our Board of Directors considered the current and prior relationships that each non-employee director has with our Company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director.